MichaelMrt/TrackDelay/README.md

 - Logs tracking operations and errors

 ## Requirements
-1. Get a MySQL Server running on your machine
+1. Get a MySQL Server running on your machine, the database and tables will be created my the module
 2. Register for the Deutsche Bahn API (free)
 - Create a account at: https://developers.deutschebahn.com
 - Create a new application using this url: https://developers.deutschebahn.com/db-api-marketplace/apis/application/new and choose a name that you want